JRasmusBm/git-workshop/05_merge_vs_rebase.md

 # Merge vs Rebase

-When I was first taught how to use git, I was taught the following commands.
+When first taught how to use git, many of us were taught the following commands (assuming an initialized repository).

 - `git pull`
 - `git push`